Snooker World Championship 2023: Prize money, Kyren Wilson maximum, 147 prize, how many 147s ever, draw, how to watch

 The other players to have achieved the ultimate snooker feat are John Higgins, Ali Carter, Mark Williams, Jimmy White, Cliff Thorburn and Neil Robertson.

-This year Kyren Wilson became the 13th member of the 147 club after scoring a maximum in his first round match against Ryan Day.
+This year Kyren Wilson became the 13th member of the 147 club after scoring a maximum in his first round match against Ryan Day, before Mark Selby became the first person to score the perfect break in the final.

 What did Kyren Wilson say about his maximum?